primus/primus/README.md

 we've opted to warn people about the risks of `cluster` when we detect that the Primus library is run in a worker environment. **USE IT AT YOUR OWN RISK**

+To turn off the cluster warning in your Primus instance you can set the option `iknowclusterwillbreakconnections` to `true`.

 #### How do I use Primus with Express 3

 Express 3's `express()` instance isn't a valid HTTP server.
 In order to make it